 Redwood National and State Parks will increase public awareness and significantly reduce light pollution within the parks to improve wildlife protection and natural habitats, energy efficiency, human health...

 Redwood National Park

-The diversity of ecosystems allows a variety of wildlife to live in Redwood National and State Parks.
+The diversity of ecosystems allows a variety of wildlife to live in Redwood National Park.
 Marine mammals such as sea lions and gray whales are among the most visible wildlife and visitors are also likely to see Roosevelt elk browsing in the prairies.
 Pelicans, ospreys, and gulls are frequently spotted as well.